[Updated after the passing of the Inflation Reduction Act of 2022.]

-Before Obamacare, getting health care coverage is one of the biggest challenges for retiring early.
-Forget about the cost; just getting a policy is a challenge by itself.
-Obamacare changed all that.
-Now early retirees can buy health insurance on the exchange.
+I have been buying health insurance on an exchange under the Affordable Care Act (ACA) since 2018.
+Before the ACA, getting health care coverage was one of the biggest challenges for becoming self-employed.
+Forget about the cost — just getting a policy was a challenge by itself.
+ACA changed all that.
+Now self-employed people and others who don’t get health insurance through their jobs can buy health insurance on the exchange.

-Not only are you able to buy health insurance, the coverage is also made affordable by the premium subsidy in the form of a tax credit.
-Whether you get the Premium Tax Credit for buying health insurance on the exchange depends on whether your modified adjusted gross income (MAGI) exceeds a critical cutoff point at 400% Federal Poverty Level (FPL).
-See previous post for where 400% FPL is at for your family size.
+Not only are you able to buy health insurance, but the coverage is also made affordable by the premium subsidy in the form of a tax credit.
+How much tax credit you get is calculated off of your modified adjusted gross income (MAGI) relative to the Federal Poverty Level (FPL) for your household size.

-Your MAGI for the purpose of Obamacare is basically:
+Your MAGI for the purpose of ACA is basically:

 - your gross income;

 - minus pre-tax deductions from paychecks (401k, FSA, …)